fortrabbit/blog/beta-begins.md

 ---
 author: fl
 title: BETA begins
-excerpt: The private BETA for for our upcoming platform.
+intro: The private BETA for for our upcoming platform.
 created: 2012-08-30
 tag:
   - chronicles